Skip to the main content

 Operators must be aware of unusual changes in compressors and metering operations.
 When problems occur, they usually are responsible for handling the problem and recommending any necessary changes.
 They also may direct maintenance requirements.
 This may include taking charge of painting, washing, cleaning, and general housekeeping at each station.

-Gas control operators work in highly automated gas pipeline systems, where they may control compressor stations and meter stations at other locations.
+Gas control operators work in highly automated gas pipeline systems.
+From there they may control compressor stations and meter stations at other locations.
 They also may:

-• Monitor meters, gauges, indicators, and alarm systems at any one place along the pipeline or at meter or compressor stations, which provide data about:
+• Monitor meters, gauges, indicators, and alarm systems at any one place along the pipeline or at meter or compressor stations, which provide data about gas temperature and flow, pipeline pressure, and amount of gas

 • Keep regular records